Lumpy Skin Disease

 Profile

-Lumpy skin disease (LSD, syn. skin nodular disease) is a highly contagious viral disease of ruminants.
-Domestic cattle, zebu, bison, and water buffalo, as well as captive wild ruminants, are affected by the disease.
-The virus is not dangerous to humans; humans cannot contract Lumpy Skin Disease.
+Lumpy skin disease (LSD, syn. skin nodule disease) is a highly contagious viral disease of ruminants.
+In Europe, the disease mainly affects domestic cattle, zebu, bison and water buffalo.
+The virus is harmless to humans and humans cannot contract lumpy skin disease.

 Occurrence

-For a long time, Lumpy Skin Disease was exclusively endemic in East, South and West Africa.
-The first detection of lumpy skin disease in the EU occurred in August 2015, and the disease was successfully controlled in 2018.
+For a long time, lumpy skin disease was endemic exclusively in East, South and West Africa.
+The first detection of lumpy skin disease in the EU was in August 2015.
+The disease was successfully controlled in 2018.
+There were no outbreaks in the EU in the following years.

 Host animals